 The bridge shown in Figures 1 and 2 was rated based on the measured bridge response (i.e. all mechanisms included).
 This rating (first column of Table 3) shows that the bridge offers nearly ten times the rating factor for a “design truck”, but provides no guarantee of that capacity at a future date.
 To provide a more conservative rating that is representative of the structure when some mechanisms become ineffective, a field-calibrated FE model was employed.
-Those parameters that were influential or to the load rating and uncertain or may lose effectiveness over time updated.
+Those parameters that were influential to the load rating and uncertain or may lose effectiveness over time were made inactive in the model for rating.

 Because the structure has integral abutments and piers, the boundary conditions exhibited considerable rotational stiffness.
 Over time, concrete cracking and changing earth pressures could cause that stiffness to diminish.
 Therefore, the rotational stiffness was removed from the model.
 Furthermore, the bridge owners did not wish to rely on the capacity provided by the concrete encasement, so the stiffness and load capacity provided by the encasement was also removed.
-Finally, as per AASHTO guidelines, contributions by the barriers and sidewalks were discounted.
-The final rating (last column) is much less than that directly obtained from test results, but comes with a level of confidence that this structure will maintain adequate capacity well into the future.
+Finally, as per AASHTO guidelines, contributions by the barriers and sidewalks were excluded.
+The final rating (last column) is much less than that directly obtained from test results, but comes with a level of confidence that this structure will maintain this level of capacity well into the future.

-As it has been shown for this particular bridge, many others should be expected to possess a number of influential and yet uncertain mechanisms, some of may be ill-advised to include in load rating.
+As it has been shown for this particular bridge, many structures should be expected to possess a number of influential and yet uncertain mechanisms, some of may be inappropriate to include in load rating.
 Given that load distribution and capacity mechanisms may significantly vary between different types of bridges, load rating results from this particular bridge cannot be simply extrapolated to other structures (i.e. same increase in load rating of FEM over a single line girder model).

+Safety Concerns during Proof Load Testing

-The AASHTO Manual indicates that “during a proof load test, the loads must be incremented and the response measured until the desired load is reached or until the test is stopped if the bridge response exhibits the start of nonlinear behavior or other visible signs of distress.”
+The AASHTO Manual indicates that “during a proof load test, the loads must be applied incrementally and the response measured until the desired load is reached or until the test is stopped if the bridge response exhibits the start of nonlinear behavior or other visible signs of distress.”
 It is envisioned that the proof load will correspond to a live load that will bring the bridge to a rating of 1.
 To provide the same level of safety inherent in LRFD, the live-load is increased by factor of typically 40%-55%.

 The concept of proof-load testing guiding the Manual appears to be the same one that was followed in ancient Rome – if the bridges safely carried the proof-level live load, it should remain safe under future applications of that load.
 This, however, is extremely misleading since even if a bridge may pass a proof-load test one day it may fail under a lesser load at a later day.
 Destructive testing of decommissioned concrete or steel bridges to failure have revealed bridge capacities 10-20 times that of a rating truck, governed by many mechanisms that are activated at various load levels, some of which may even make the bridge appear stiffer.
 However, the failure modes of aged and deteriorated bridges were all controlled by deterioration and damage, and failures were triggered through highly unusual and unexpected behaviors and mechanisms.